 It is easier to do nothing than something.
-Or to keep doing the same thing — in your case, going to work, running your practice, handling client work.
+Or to keep doing the same thing — in your case, sitting at your desk, running your practice, handling client work.
 Instead, take small steps toward thinking about retirement.

 - Action: Mark your calendar now to take extended time off in the summer.
 Schedule an extended vacation at year-end.
 Start working a four-day workweek whenever you can.
 Create a checklist of “to-do” items that would move you toward retirement.

 5. Failure to Succession Plan

 Succession planning benefits you, your clients and your law firm.
 Are you worried about a lack of viable, qualified successors?
 You will never know the potential for successors if you don’t start to plan.
 Are you worried about the reaction of clients, and those in your office?
 You might be surprised to find that they are excited at your courage in addressing a difficult topic.
 Succession planning doesn’t have to mean you stop working today.
 Having a plan in place gives you a measure of control over the future.